 Identity Theft Protection Guide

-Identity theft protection services offer help in monitoring your personal and financial information across the internet and notifying you whenever it might’ve been used fraudulently by someone else.
-However, these services only detect suspicious activity.
-They can’t prevent your information from being stolen and misused in the first place.
+Identity theft protection services help monitor your personal and financial information across the internet and notify you whenever it might’ve been used fraudulently by someone else.
+However, these services only detect suspicious activity, and they can’t prevent your information from being stolen and misused in the first place.

 How does identity theft protection work?